hearvox/postscript/README.txt

 = Enqueue Registered Styles and Scripts (by Handle) =

-Use the Postscript meta box (Edit Post screen) to enqueue registered styles and scripts (listed in checkboxes by handle.).
+Use the Postscript meta box (Edit Post screen) to enqueue registered styles and scripts (listed by handle in checkboxes).

 = Enqueue Unregistered Styles, Scripts, and Data Files (by URL) =

 For each post, you can also enqueue unregistered files, by entering URLs in the meta box text fields for:
-* 1 stylesheet.
+* 1 CSS stylesheet.
 * 2 JavaScript URLs, e.g, one JSON data file and one script file.

 = Add Post and Body Classes =